 In the history of the Southeastern Conference, there were 14 winners of the Heisman Trophy.
-But thanks to the best passing season in conference history, 2019 gave college football fans the SEC’s 15th winner, and he’s going to live forever.
+But thanks to the best passing season in conference history, 2019 gave college football fans the SEC's 15th winner, and his legacy is going to live on forever.

-In his second season with the team, LSU quarterback Joe Burrow was nothing short of legendary, leading the team to a College Football Playoff berth and chance at the program’s third National Championship.
-Now, he’s going to do it as the Heisman Trophy winner.
+In his second season with the team, LSU quarterback Joe Burrow was nothing short of legendary, leading the team to a College Football Playoff berth and the program's fourth National Championship.
+He accomplished it all as a Heisman Trophy winner.

-Overall, Burrow’s outstanding senior season was nothing short of unexpected after an average 2018 season in Baton Rouge.
-Guys like Tua Tagovailoa of Alabama and Trevor Lawrence of Clemson were expected to dominate this season, but it was Burrow who took the country by storm.
+Overall, Burrow's outstanding senior season was nothing short of unexpected after an average 2018 season in Baton Rouge.
+Guys like Tua Tagovailoa of Alabama and Trevor Lawrence of Clemson were expected to dominate the 2019 season, but it was Burrow who took the country by storm.

 Born in Ames, Iowa, Burrow was a four-star recruit who played at Athens High School in The Plains, Ohio.
 Out of high school, he chose to play for the Ohio State Buckeyes, but after three seasons and 39 pass attempts, decided to transfer to Louisiana State University.